datumbox/VernamVeil/README.md

 ### 🗄️ File Handling

 - For both `--infile` and `--outfile`, passing `-` or omitting the argument means `stdin`/`stdout` will be used.
 This allows for piping and streaming data directly.
-- When encoding **without** `--fx-file` or `--seed-file`, the CLI generates `fx.py` and `seed.bin` in the current working directory.
+- When encoding **without** `--fx-file` or `--seed-file`, the CLI generates `fx.py` and `seed.hex` in the current working directory.
 The absolute paths to these files are displayed after generation. **Store these files securely**; they are required for decryption.
 - When decoding, you **must** provide both `--fx-file` and `--seed-file` pointing to the originals used for encryption.
-- For safety, the CLI will **not overwrite** existing output files, `fx.py`, or `seed.bin`.
+- For safety, the CLI will **not overwrite** existing output files, `fx.py`, or `seed.hex`.
 If these files already exist, you must delete or rename them manually before running the command.
 Overwrite protection does **not** apply when outputting to `stdout`.

 > ⚠️ **Warning: Binary Output to Terminals**
 >